 Green Line gifts its greatest ever commuter after a fabulous thirty years

-Green Line had a surprise for one its customers this week, after they celebrated an impressive 30 years of commuting on-board the Luton to London coach.
+Green Line had a surprise for one it’s customers this this week, after they celebrated an impressive 30 years of commuting on-board the Luton to London coach.

-Jacquelyn Andrews, who works as a Legal PA in Central London, was surprised on her morning journey on Friday 13 May by the Green Line team who wanted to give her a huge thank you for being one of their most frequent and loyal passengers, presenting her with a special balloon, bouquet of flowers and a bottle of bubbly as a token of their appreciation.
+Jaqueline Andrews, who works as a legal PA in central London, was surprised on her morning journey on 13th May by the Green Line team who wanted to give her a huge thank you for being one of their most frequent and loyal passengers, presenting her with a special balloon, bouquet of flowers and a bottle of bubby as a token of their appreciation.

-Giving her the flexibility she needs to work the hours required within her career, Jacquelyn also appreciates the 24/7 nature of the services that allows her to enjoy all the social aspects that London has to offer without the worry of getting home.
+Giving her the flexibility she needs to work the hours required within her career, Jacqueline also appreciates that 24/7 nature of the services allows her to enjoy all the social aspects that London has to offer without the worry of getting home.

-She concluded: “The drivers that have cheerfully and safely transported me to and fro all these years, especially after the parties, of which there have been many, well I can’t thank them enough for their kindness and all the laughs and chats we have had, even if they were about the fortunes and misfortunes of Luton Town FC.
+She concluded: “The drivers that have cheerfully and safely transported me ‘to and fro’ all these years, especially after the parties, of which there have been many, and I can’t thank them enough for their kindness and all chats we have had, even if they were about the fortunes and misfortunes of Luton Town FC.
 Long may the 757/755 keep serving my home town!”

-Linsey Frostick, General Manager for Arriva, which operates the Green Line 757 and commuter 755 services, said: “Jacquelyn is the perfect passenger, and it continues to be a pleasure having her on-board.
+Linsey Frostick, General Manager for Arriva, which operates the Green Line 757 service, said: “Jacqueline is the perfect passenger, and it continues to be a pleasure having her on-board.
 We can’t quite believe it’s been 30 years since she first hopped on a Green Line coach, but we know how much she likes a celebration, so it seemed only right we do something to show her our gratitude.
 We hope she enjoyed her surprise and wish her many more happy years of commuting!”